codyshepherd/lunar-rocks/docs/server_design_spec.md

 Member | Type | Notes
 -------|------|------
-players        | [Playername] | A list of player names num_players    | Int          | How many players are currently in the room board          | Board        | A Scala class clock          | Time         | A timer for sending updates to clients; derived from board.bpm controlSockets | HashMap      | (Playername: Socket) Allows thread to communicate with Players contentSockets | HashMap      | (Playername: Socket) Allows thread to communicate with Players timeouts       | [Time]       | Timeout trackers in case sockets become unresponsive
+players     | [Playername] | A list of player names num_players | Int          | How many players are currently in the room board       | Board        | A Scala class clock       | Time         | A timer for sending updates to clients; derived from board.bpm sockets     | HashMap      | (Playername: Socket) Allows thread to communicate with Players timeouts    | [Time]       | Timeout trackers in case sockets become unresponsive

 #### run() : Unit
 Function Arguments: